-There is nothing inherently wrong with a simple church.
+There is nothing inherently right or wrong with a simple church.
 Small churches are scattered all over the world simply because of a lack of believers who can meet in any given area.
 Many traditional church plants start by meeting in a home.
 What is wrong is the belief that the Bible only endorses simple churches.
 In reality, the church in Acts grew daily, as it was supposed to.
 And because of that growth, the Bible explains how local bodies of believers should be organized and led.
+Most biblical house churches want to see growth expressed in the reproduction of more house churches rather than building larger buildings.

-Not every simple church falls into these traps.
-Ideally, a home church will welcome newcomers and split as the group becomes too large for the facilities.
+Ideally, a home church will welcome newcomers and reproduce as the group becomes too large for the facilities.
 If all the members are like Bereans and study the Bible diligently (Acts 17:11), the chance of erroneous teaching decreases.
 Members can agree to some basic guidelines to ensure gatherings are flexible but not chaotic.

 What was God's purpose in establishing the church?